Title

 18603,9547783,076,212

-The planter and political leaders in the South recognize this fact, but does the new President?
-If so, why does he, along with Henry Seward, insist on calling the crisis “artificial” and “nothing that really hurts anybody” – views he has just expressed on his whistle stop journey to Washington?
+Given this reality, the South wonders why Lincoln, along with Henry Seward, insists on calling the crisis “artificial” and “nothing that really hurts anybody” – views he has expressed on his whistle stop journey to Washington and again at the Inaugural?

 March 1861